qiskit-community/bicycle-architecture-compiler/crates/bicycle_compiler/README.md

 # `bicycle_compiler`

-This crate compiles Pauli-Based Computation (PBC) circuits into circuits built from the Bicycle ISA defined in the `bicycle_common` crate.

-### Input Program
+This crate compiles circuits defined by sequences of Pauli-generated rotations, $\exp(i P \phi/2)$ for $n$-qubit Pauli string $P$, and Pauli measurements (also known as _Pauli-based Compilation_ (PBC) circuits) into bicycle circuits.

-See Appendix A.9 of [Tour de Gross arXiv:2506.03094](https://arxiv.org/abs/2506.03094) for a review of PBC.
-PBC refers to a variety of quantum circuit families and compilation methods in the literature, but generally consists of gates acting on $n$ qubits that are defined by $n$-qubit Pauli matrices.
-For the purposes of this repository, a PBC circuit consists of multi-qubit Pauli rotations $\exp(i \phi P)$, and multi-qubit Pauli measurements.
+See Appendix A.9 of [Tour de Gross arXiv:2506.03094](https://arxiv.org/abs/2506.03094) for a review of how PBC circuits may be obtained from Clifford+$R_z$ circuits.

-The input program must be in a PBC form.
-We choose the following format ([inspiration](https://doi.org/10.5281/zenodo.11391890)).
+We represent PBC circuits in a line-based format:
 ```json
 {"Rotation":{"basis":["X","X","I","I","I","I","I","I","I","I","I","Y"],"angle":"0.125"}}
 {"Rotation":{"basis":["Z","Z","I","I","I","I","I","I","I","I","I","I"],"angle":"0.5"}}
 {"Rotation":{"basis":["X","X","I","I","I","I","I","I","I","I","I","I"],"angle":"-0.125"}}
 {"Measurement":{"basis":["Z","X","I","I","I","I","I","I","I","I","I","I"],"flip_result":true}}
 {"Measurement":{"basis":["X","I","I","I","I","Z","I","I","I","I","I","I"],"flip_result":false}}
 ```

-The above format gives examples of the only two operations allowed in such a PBC program: rotations and measurements.
+where each line is a JSON-object representing either a Pauli-generated rotation or a Pauli measurement.
 All operations should act on the same number of logical qubits.
-Rotations $\exp(i \phi P)$ are specified by objects with with a `Rotation` dictionary, which has the `basis` field for the Pauli $P$ and the `angle` field for $\phi$.
+Rotations $\exp(i \phi P)$ are specified by objects with with a `Rotation` field, which has the `basis` field for the Pauli $P$ and the `angle` field for $\phi \in \mathbb R$.
-Measurements are specified by objects with a `Measurement` dictionary, which also has a `basis` field, and whether the resulting measurement result should be flipped (currently not used).
+Measurements are specified by objects with a `Measurement` field, which also has a `basis` field and whether the resulting measurement result should be flipped (currently not used).
 The `flip_result` is intended to support a future implementation of 'measurement projections' as defined in equation (1) of [arXiv:2506.03094](https://arxiv.org/abs/2506.03094) in Section 3.

-### Running the program
-You can pipe a program of the above format into the binary by running
+## Usage
+Some example PBC circuits are provided in the `examples` directory.
+Their JSON format is specified by `pbc_schema.json`.
+These files are not in the line-based format required by the compiler;
+to translate a JSON file into the line-based format, you can use `jq` as in

 ```
 cat example/simple.json | jq --compact-output '.[]' | cargo run --release -- gross